-In addition to the required health insurance, you will need to obtain also a "renter's insurance", which is a type of insurance for your housing that also includes coverage for personal liability.
-Personal liability in the "renter's insurance" is needed to register at the universities.
-The Program has worked with an insurance company, which can provide you this insurance for about 60 euros per person for the year.
+In addition to the required health insurance, you will also need to obtain "renter's insurance", which is a type of insurance for your housing which includes personal liability insurance.
+Personal liability in the "renter's insurance" is needed to register at French universities and to do internships in the lycées or collèges.
+The Program works with an insurance company which can provide you this insurance for about 40 euros per person for the semester.
 (For more details on this mandatory insurance, see Renter's Insurance under Living Abroad.)